flybywiresim/aircraft/README.md

 ## Known Issues

-- Black screens/THALES maintenance screens/unable to start (Outdated sim version, conflict with another mod/livery or incorrect installation of the A32NX mod, use the [installer](https://api.flybywiresim.com/installer))
+- Black screens/THALES maintenance screens/unable to start.
+Causes: Outdated sim version, conflict with another mod/livery or incorrect installation of the A32NX mod - Update Sim, clean up your community folder of outdated and conflicting addons and use the [installer](https://api.flybywiresim.com/installer) to install A32NX.
-- Invisible plane or no sounds - Reinstall A32NX, delete any old version from your `Community` folder.
+- Invisible plane or no sounds.
+Caused by installing multiple conflicting versions of A32NX. - Delete any old version from your `Community` folder, or remove all and reinstall A32NX.
-- AP not following the flight plan (leaking input values affect, but don't disconnect the AP) [Workaround: Set dead-zones for your input device higher - start from 10% deadzone]
+- AP not following the flight plan.
+Caused by leaking input affecting values but not disconnecting the AP. - Workaround: Set dead-zones for your input device higher - start from 10% dead-zone
-- Autopilot goes direct to RWY on APP (same with the default A320) [Workaround: Use DIR to a waypoint or selected heading]
+- Autopilot goes direct to RWY on APP.
+Caused by the default Asobo flight plan manager - Workaround: Use DIR to a waypoint or selected heading
-- Upper ECAM displays wrong THR levers position / N1 rating.
-- THR CLB flashing symbol on PFD - Calibrate your throttles using the EFB (flyPad - Click on the settings gear icon).
+- THR CLB flashing symbol on PFD when thrust levers already set to climb.
+Caused by missing or incorrect throttle calibration - Calibrate your throttles using the EFB (flyPad).
 - No Smoking switch doesn't use a full range of motion.
+- No Smoking switch will sometimes not be switched to ON when spawning on the runway.

-See the [Issues](https://github.com/flybywiresim/a32nx/issues) page for a more complete breakdown of issues that have been discovered and which are being worked on by the development team.
+See the [Issues](https://github.com/flybywiresim/a32nx/issues) page for a more complete breakdown of issues which have been discovered and are being worked on by the development team.

 ## License